Definition of eligibility for funding

 1.)
 How does the AHRC define an ‘Early Career Researcher’?

 The AHRC’s formal definition of an ECR is an individual who is within eight years of the award of their PhD or equivalent professional training, or an individual who is within six years of their first academic appointment.
 These durations exclude any period of career break, e.g. for family care or health reasons.
 The ‘first academic appointment’ is defined as the first paid contract of employment, either full-time or part-time, which lists research and/or teaching as the primary functions.
+The award of PhD is defined at the point of successful PhD viva.

 2.)
 Who is eligible to apply for AHRC funding?